X-SHIELD: Regularization for eXplainable Artificial Intelligence: Experimental setup

 \subsection{Benchmark selection}

-The datasets selected as benchmarks are CIFAR10~\cite{cifar10}, CIFAR100~\cite{cifar100}, FashionMNIST~\cite{xiao_fashion-mnist_2017}, EMNIST balanced~\cite{cohen2017emnist}, Flowers~\cite{nilsback2008automated} and Oxford IIIT Pet~\cite{parkhi2012oxford}.
-This selection is due partly to the fact that certain of these datasets have been used as benchmarks also in~\cite{yan2022towards} and~\cite{sevillano2023revel} for explainability tasks on image datasets and we added Flowers and Oxford IIIT Pet to study datasets with fewer examples.
-There is variety in terms of image size, dataset size, number of classes, and black and white or color images.
-We have chosen this variety of datasets to draw general conclusions from the study, as we show in Table~\ref{tab:datasets}.
+The datasets selected as benchmarks are shown in Table~\ref{tab:datasets} with a small analytical description.
+This selection is due partly to the fact that certain of these datasets have been used as benchmarks also in~\citep{yan2022towards} and~\citep{sevillano2023revel} for explainability tasks on image datasets.
+We added Flowers and Oxford IIIT Pet to study datasets with fewer examples.
+We also added the large-scale dataset of Imagenet 1K to test the effectiveness of this regularization on datasets with this amount of data.
+There is variety in terms of image size, dataset size, number of classes, and black and white vs. color images which allows us to draw general conclusions from the study.